fusedevgithub/fusedevgithub/README.md

 - 🤔 I don't know but i turn computer language to weapon?
 - 👌 I use 2nd computer to learn computer language but thanks spec is can go!
 - 🤣 Fun fact: C++, C# is easy than Classroom in School (just kidding)
+* Notice: After i study in high school, i don't have a much time to developing, don't ask for dead project like Virutal Computer (But Some program will still LTS no any program update only up of dated installer)
 <div align="center">

 ![Counter](https://visitor-badge.glitch.me/badge?page_id=fusedevgithub)